Food labelling and packaging for export and import

 - Medicinal claims for food are illegal - you must not claim that food can treat, prevent or cure any disease or medical condition.

-Requirements around nutritional and health claims will change from 1 January 2021.
+Requirements around nutritional and health claims have changed from 1 January 2021.
 For current information, see nutrition-related labelling, composition and standards from 1 January 2021.

 Containers of raw milk should be marked 'This milk has not been heat-treated and may therefore contain organisms harmful to health'.
 Foods that consist of skimmed milk together with non-milk fat, or that can be used as milk substitutes, but are not intended for infants, should be prominently marked with a warning that they are not suitable for babies.

 There are laws that indicate that food labelling should not mislead people about any aspect of a food product.
 This includes making false claims about its properties or suggesting that it has special characteristics when, in fact, all similar foods have those characteristics.